-If enabled, the control panel can routinely check wireless connections to its devices.
-If communication with a particular device is lost, the control panel can communicate a fault indication to the user:
+If enabled, the control panel can routinely check the wireless communication of its devices.
+If communication with a particular device is lost for two hours, the control panel can report a fault indication.

-2 7 1 indication enabled2 7 0 indication disabled
+2 7 1 indication enabled

+270 indication disabled

-- In the OASiS system, communication is checked every 9 mins. - In detectors used for car protection, (JA-85P, JA-85B) it is possible to disable radio communication supervision.
+- In the Oasis system, communication is checked every 9 mins. - In detectors used for car protection, (JA-85P, JA-85B) it is possible to disable radio communication supervision.
 It allows car detectors to be excluded from supervision to avoid alarm triggering when driving the car away from the system. - Random dropouts in communication can occur in some installations near e.g. airports or TV towers.
 The system is still reliable in such situations as high-priority transmissions are repeated often.
 We recommend disabling communications supervision in cases like this.